Your Ski Travel Insurance comes with a number of benefits. These include:

 The risk of plunging down the side of a mountain, confident that you’re going to stay upright and in one piece is one thing.
 Skiing without insurance, in the hope you won’t get injured is quite another.
 The first is a fleeting, thigh burning exercise.
 The latter, well, getting rescued off the side of a mountain with no cover in place could be very expensive.

-Columbus can offer you great value ski travel insurance that takes the financial risk clean away, leaving you free to enjoy the views and fresh mountain air – and hopefully a clear run to enjoy!
+Columbus can offer you ski insurance that gives you peace of mind, leaving you free to enjoy the views and fresh mountain air – and hopefully a clear run to enjoy!